Welcome Research Experience Code CV

 I am an Economist at the Federal Reserve Bank of Kansas City.
 In that role,

-I serve Esther George and Jon Willis in the policymaking process and conduct research on the macroeconomy.
+I serve Esther George, Luke Woodward, & Jon Willis in the policymaking process and conduct research on the macroeconomy.

 This site provides details on my current research.
 My current work examines the effects of central bank communication on the macroeconomy.

 My FRB-KC Webpage